lowRISC/qemu/docs/opentitan/otptool.md

   contain long sequence of bytes.
 If repeated, the empty long fields are also printed in full, as a sequence of empty bytes.

+* `--clear-bit` clears the specified bit in the OTP data.
+This flag may be repeated.
+This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
+See [Bit position syntax](#bit-syntax) for how to specify a bit.

 * `--empty` reset a whole parition, including its digest if any and ECC bits.
 This option is only intended for test purposes.
 This flag may be repeated.
 Partition(s) can be specified either by their index or their name.

 * `--erase` reset a specific field within a partition.
 The flag may be repeated.

-* `--clear-bit` clears the specified bit in the OTP data.
-This flag may be repeated.
-This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
-See [Bit position syntax](#bit-syntax) for how to specify a bit.
+* `--no-version` disable OTP image version reporting when `-s` is used.

+* `--fix-ecc` may be used to rebuild the ECC values for all slots that have been modified using the ECC modification operations, and any detected error.

 * `--set-bit` sets the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such